 4) Compost the tea – Tea makes excellent compost, it actually has very high contents of things necessary for the soil and plants

-Kombucha Myth – You can only make kombucha with a blend of green and black tea.
-Actually, you can make kombucha with almost any tea.
+Kombucha Myth – Kombucha can only be made with a blend of green and black tea.
+This is false.
+Kombucha can be made with almost any proper tea.
 And you can blend in almost any herb or dried berries/ fruits you like.